 The creation of more edge habitat along the eastern edge of the BCA may have made the habitat less suitable for some specialist species or detectability of these species may have been lower.
-It is most likely a combination of these two factors that has caused the changes observed in the 2020 analysis.
+It is most likely a combination of these two factors that has caused the changes observed in the 2021 analysis.
 The specialist species either the interior or edge that were recorded pre-2012 but not post-2012 may still be present within the BCA but might have experienced population decline, reducing their detectability.
-These increases and declines in species assemblages cannot be explained by any single factor but could be linked to many factors such as the closing of the mine in 2012, clearing of habitat in 2012 on the eastern boundary, natural fluctuations of species numbers, climatic conditions over each time period or detectability of some species within the BCA may all be factors.
+These increases and declines in species assemblages cannot be explained by any single factor but could be linked to many factors such as the closing of the mine in 2012, clearing of habitat in 2012 on the eastern boundary, the introduction of noise generated by industry on the eastern boundary, natural fluctuations of species numbers, climatic conditions over each time period or detectability of some species within the BCA may all be factors.